Peliha-ip/Shellfish-Reigns/README.md

 - Seals attack any fish or shellfish mobs.
 - Sharks attack seals and turtles.
 They can attack players, but cues will show that it was an accidental attack (as sharks actually attack people because of misindentificatiom and let go when they realize their mistake).
 - Every 5-10 minutes, sharks would drop a shark tooth.
+- A whale that dies on the shore would create a violent explosion 5 minutes after death, however, the player has a 5 minutes countdown to shear the whale carcass before it explodes.

 Advancements:
 - Brace for the Mace (Collect the crustacean staff)